shaoanlu/shaoanlu/README.md

 ### Projects
 - Control and Optimization
-  - [CBF_QP_safety_filter](https://github.com/shaoanlu/CBF_QP_safety_filter): Demonstrates the use of Control Barrier Functions (CBF) as a safety filter for collision avoidance.
+  - [Safety Filter for Collision Avoidance](https://github.com/shaoanlu/CBF_QP_safety_filter): Demonstrates the use of Control Barrier Functions (CBF) as a safety filter for collision avoidance.
-  - [mppi_cbf](https://github.com/shaoanlu/mppi_cbf): Offers combinations of sampling based MPC with CBF for motion planning, showcased through jupyter notebooks.
+  - [Motion Planning with MPPI and CBF](https://github.com/shaoanlu/mppi_cbf): Offers combinations of sampling based MPC with CBF for motion planning, showcased through jupyter notebooks.
-- Deep Learning and Computer Vision
+- Deep Learning and Generative Models
+  - [Diffusion policyfor Quadrotor Control](https://github.com/shaoanlu/diffusion_policy_quadrotor): Showcases the application of diffusion models for imitation learning in quadrotor control, enhancing policy robustness and adaptability in dynamic environments.
-  - [fewshot-face-translation-GAN](https://github.com/shaoanlu/fewshot-face-translation-GAN): Features Generative Adversarial Networks trained on the VGGFace2 dataset for face-translation with few-shot examples.
+  - [Few-Shot Face Translation](https://github.com/shaoanlu/fewshot-face-translation-GAN): Features Generative Adversarial Networks trained on the VGGFace2 dataset for face-translation with few-shot examples.
-  - [faceswap-GAN](https://github.com/shaoanlu/faceswap-GAN): Utilizes Generative Adversarial Networks for face-swapping in images.
+  - [Face Swapping GAN](https://github.com/shaoanlu/faceswap-GAN): Utilizes Generative Adversarial Networks for face-swapping in images.
-  - [face_toolbox_keras](https://github.com/shaoanlu/face_toolbox_keras): Provides a suite of deep learning models for facial analysis, adapted to the Keras framework.
+  - [Facial Analysis Toolbox](https://github.com/shaoanlu/face_toolbox_keras): Provides a suite of deep learning models for facial analysis, adapted to the Keras framework.

 <!--
 **shaoanlu/shaoanlu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.